hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

 ### ✔️ Decision 1

 **Statement**
-Reinstate the tick system for chores, including dishwasher duties, with four ticks required for each person except Charlotte, who has two plus a banked tick.
+Reinstate the tick system for chores, including dishwasher duties, with four ticks per person (except Charlotte, who has two plus one banked tick).

-**Scope**: All household members
+**Scope**: All housemates
 **Owner**: Household group*

 **Rationale**
-> To ensure fair distribution of chores and accountability.
+> To ensure fair distribution of household chores and clarify expectations.

 ---

 ### ✔️ Decision 2

 **Statement**
-Kitchen cupboards will be reorganized to improve safety and accessibility, with pet food and heavy items moved as discussed.
+Kitchen cupboards will be reorganized, with pet food and heavy items moved for safety and accessibility.
+Tentatively scheduled for Friday the 26th at 1pm.

-**Scope**: Shared kitchen areas
+**Scope**: Shared kitchen spaces
 **Owner**: Household group*

 **Rationale**
-> To reduce risk of accidents and improve use of space.
+> To improve safety, accessibility, and organization in the kitchen.

 ---

 ### ✔️ Decision 3

 **Statement**
-Internet bill increase of $3.30 per person accepted, with the new amount to be split among members as agreed.
+Internet bill increase of $3.30 per person will be split among Zach, Gordon, and Charlotte.
+The group will remain with the current provider for now.

-**Scope**: All household members
+**Scope**: Household internet bill
 **Owner**: Household group*

 **Rationale**
-> To address the provider's price increase and maintain service.
+> To address the increased cost while minimizing disruption and maintaining service quality.

----

-### ✔️ Decision 4

-**Statement**
-If a member cannot complete their assigned chores, others may assist and receive the corresponding ticks, with consultation.

-**Scope**: All household members
-**Owner**: Household group*

-**Rationale**
-> To maintain flexibility and ensure chores are completed.

 ---